David Thomas (musician): Pere Ubu

 Eventually, several former members of Pere Ubu gravitated into Thomas's group, and by the time of 1987's Blame the Messenger, were sporting a sound distinctly similar to the former band.
-This fact along with other considerations led directly into the official reformation of Pere Ubu in 1987, and the group has remained active to the present day.
+This fact along with other considerations led directly into the official reformation of Pere Ubu in 1987, and remained active until Thomas' death.

-Thomas appears to have been at one point a Jehovah's Witness, an affiliation that has been reflected lyrically in the final song of Pere Ubu's 1979 album New Picnic Time, originally titled "Jehovah's Kingdom Come!"
-However, in subsequent releases of the album, the song has been re-titled "Hand A Face A Feeling" and then "Kingdom Come"; in the albums' lyric sheet, maintained by Thomas on Pere Ubu's official website, the titular line has been changed to "God's Kingdom Come"; the song itself has been re-mixed to remove references to Jehovah.
+Thomas was briefly a Jehovah's Witness in the late 1970s, an affiliation that was reflected lyrically in the final song of Pere Ubu's 1979 album New Picnic Time, originally titled "Jehovah's Kingdom Come!"
+In subsequent releases of the album, the song was renamed "Hand A Face A Feeling" and then "Kingdom Come"; in the album's lyric sheet, maintained by Thomas on Pere Ubu's official website, the titular line was changed to "God's Kingdom Come"; the song was also edited for their compilation Architecture of Language 1979-1982.

-Current solo career
+Solo career

 Thomas's solo activities were diminished, though not extinguished, by the reformation of Pere Ubu.
 Throughout the 1980s, Thomas maintained a rotating trio dubbed the Accordion Club, which at various times included John Kirkpatrick, Chris Cutler, Garo Yellin, and Ira Kaplan.
 While these groupings tended to share a repertoire with Pere Ubu, the focus was smaller.
 Thomas stated: "I often use the same songs in both projects ...
 I can explore the stories behind the songs.
 I can extend/expand/interpolate those stories."
-Though the Accordion Club never recorded any albums, two songs appeared on Rē Records Quarterly Vol.2 No.1, and it led to the formation of Thomas's current "solo" project, the Two Pale Boys.
-Devoted to "spontaneous song generation", they feature Keith Moliné on guitar and Andy Diagram on "trumpet through electronics;" both make frequent use of MIDI, giving them a broader tonal palette than might be expected from two instruments.
-In addition to singing Thomas frequently plays melodeon.
-Says Thomas:
+Though the Accordion Club never recorded any albums, two songs appeared on Rē Records Quarterly Vol.2 No.1, and it led to the formation of Thomas's next "solo" project, the Two Pale Boys.
+Devoted to "spontaneous song generation", they feature Keith Moliné on guitar and Andy Diagram on "trumpet through electronics."
+Both make frequent use of MIDI, giving them a broader tonal palette than might be expected from two instruments.
+In addition to singing, Thomas frequently played melodeon.
+Said Thomas:

 Pere Ubu is a big rock experience, often overwhelming in its power and intensity of dataflow.
-It's a Hollywood blockbuster on a cinemascopic screen.
-Projects like the [Two Pale Boys] are intended as indy arthouse films.
+It's a Hollywood blockbuster on a CinemaScope screen.
+Projects like the Two Pale Boys are intended as indie arthouse films.

-Thomas typically has a large number of ongoing projects at any one time.
-He has performed in theatrical productions, including several productions by Hal Willner, and a London West End production of Shockheaded Peter.
-He has delivered his lecture "The Geography of Sound in the Magnetic Age" at Clark University and UCLA, among other venues.
-He has staged his "improvisational opera" Mirror Man at venues in Europe and North America, featuring at various times contributions from many of his previous collaborators, as well as Linda Thompson, Bob Holman, Robert Kidney, Van Dyke Parks, Frank Black, George Wendt, and Syd Straw.
-In 2010 he performed with the backing of Australian band The Holy Soul.
+Thomas typically had a large number of ongoing projects at any one time.
+He performed in theatrical productions, including several productions by Hal Willner, and a London West End production of Shockheaded Peter.
+He delivered his lecture "The Geography of Sound in the Magnetic Age" at Clark University and UCLA.
+He staged his "improvisational opera" Mirror Man at venues in Europe and North America, featuring at various times contributions from many of his previous collaborators, as well as Linda Thompson, Bob Holman, Robert Kidney, Van Dyke Parks, Frank Black, George Wendt, and Syd Straw.
+In 2010, he performed with the backing of Australian band The Holy Soul.

-Most recently he has alternated recording and performances primarily between Pere Ubu, David Thomas and Two Pale Boys, and the reunited Rocket from the Tombs.
+In the 2020s he alternated recording and performances primarily between iterations of Pere Ubu, David Thomas and Two Pale Boys, and the reunited Rocket from the Tombs.